UoW-CPC/muscle-orchestrator/README.md

 # muscle-orchestrator

 ## Introduction
-THis application is a parallel implementation of the MSA (Multiple Sequence Alignment) tool [MUSCLE](https://www.drive5.com/muscle/).
+This application is a parallel implementation of the MSA (Multiple Sequence Alignment) tool [MUSCLE](https://www.drive5.com/muscle/).

-MUSCLE is a well-know tool that utilises a single core to perform the analysis.
+MUSCLE is a established tool that utilises a single core to perform the analysis.
 To improve performance, MUSCLE is being parallelised by utilising [Docker](https://www.docker.com/).
 With this approach MUSCLE runs on several [containers](https://www.docker.com/resources/what-container) and each container analysis a different set of data.

 To more detail application implements the parallel solution in three phases: